 After giving birth to my first child, I learned the hard way how imperative it is to have a postpartum care kit.

 When my second child came around, I knew exactly what I needed to have readily available for a faster postpartum recovery.
 That was when I decided to put together my very own DIY postpartum care kit.

 As a surgical nurse, I have used many postpartum recovery products throughout my career.

 However, as a mom I have now learned to filter those products to ensure their absolute safety for our bodies and for our babies.

 Next, I will share with you the most effective, natural, and non-toxic postpartum essentials to my knowledge and personal experience.

 Additionally, I will be sharing tips with you along the way to ensure you make the best out of your DIY postpartum care kit.

 But for the purpose of THIS article, we will be focusing mainly on the postpartum recovery products you will need after your vaginal birth.
 If you are recovering from c-section, most of these items will also apply to you.

-However, they are the best options to my knowledge in terms of ingredient safety, optimal ingredient standards, popular mom reviews, and effectiveness.
+However, this postpartum checklist contain the best options to my knowledge in terms of ingredient safety, optimal ingredient standards, popular mom reviews, and effectiveness.